mediainterface/mispeechkit_4ios/README.md

 # ``miSpeechKit``

-The miSpeechKit helps you to use speech recognition in your application.''
+The miSpeechKit helps you to use speech recognition in your application.

 ## Overview